raeldc/kojo-klibrary/README.md

 Creating and Editing Database Items
 -----------------------------------

 Here is a summary of how to use Jelly ORM in creating and saving items in the database.
-Note that this is not in the code of the existing package.
+Note that this is not in the code of the existing package

 Your controller method can look something like this: